lpgthayaparan/leannthayaparan/content/publication/covid-19-a-multiwave-sir-based-model-for-learning-waves/index.md

 publication_types:
   - "2"
 authors:
-  - Perakis
+  - Georgia Perakis
-  - G.
-  - Singhvi
+  - Divya Singhvi
-  - D.
-  - Skali Lami
+  - Omar Skali Lami
-  - O. and Thayaparan
+  - and Leann Thayaparan
-  - L.
 doi: ""
 publication: Production and Operations Management
 abstract: One of the greatest challenges of the COVID-19 pandemic has been the